ZilUZhU/Tumblr-Data-Collector/README.md

 # Tumblr Fake User Dataset

 ## Description
-This dataset contains Tumblr user information with posts information
+This dataset contains Tumblr user information with posts information.
+More data would be updated in the future.

 ## Dataset Structure
 There are two files, one is for all user information, another is for posts information